kerrj/yoloparser/README.md

 * Resources

 ## Should I use neural nets for object detection?
 The answer to this question is largely based on the specific team/person, since using them efficiently during competition would certainly take a lot of work, more so than just using color sensors and range meters.
 However, for teams/students who have the persistence to keep trying and the desire to challenge themselves and learn, using neural nets could certainly be a wonderful opportunity.
-I've summarized some of the pros and cons of using them in a strictly competition sense below:
+I've summarized some of the pros and cons of using them in a strictly competition sense below.

 ### Pros
 * Extremely accurate localization with few false positives compared to other vision processing techniques.
 Neural nets are state-of-the art technology which have recently been blowing all other techniques out of the water for vision processing.
 * Able to detect as many types of objects as you want it to (any game element you want)
 * See pictures below for examples.
-(Robot pictures are with a phone camera pointed at a laptop screen)
+(Robot pictures were taken with a phone camera pointed at a laptop screen)
 <p align="center">
 <img src="/samples/demo1.jpg" width="250" >
 <img src="/samples/demo2.jpg" width="250" >